Documentation

 • Serves old data while fetching updates.

-• Simultaneously fetches fresh data in background.
+• Fresh data is simultaneously fetched in the background.

 • Cache fully expires.